MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 - Microsoft Dynamics GP 2016 on Microsoft SQL Server
 - Microsoft Dynamics GP 2015 on Microsoft SQL Server

-**Summary:** This document contains instructions for installing the January 2019 Round 1 U.S. Payroll Tax Update for Microsoft Dynamics GP.
+**Summary:** This document contains instructions for installing the 2019 U.S. Payroll Tax Update for Microsoft Dynamics GP.

-This is the first tax update for 2019.
-It includes federal and state tax table changes that take effect January 1, 2019.
-You’ll need to install this update before processing your first payroll runs for 2019.
+This is the second tax update for 2019.
+It includes state tax table changes that take effect January 1, 2019.
+It is recommended you install this update before processing payrolls for the 2019 year.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.

+## Changes in Janaury Round 2 update
+- Colorado
+- Connecticut
+- Massachusetts
+- Michigan
+- Missouri
+- New Jersey
+- North Dakota
+- Rhode Island
+- Vermont

+## 2019 Federal tax changes
+There are no federal changes in the Round 2 tax table update.

+## 2019 state or territorial tax changes

+The following tax changes are included in this update:

+### Withholding changes for Colorado

+### Withholding changes for Connecticut

+### Withholding changes for Massachusetts
+The Flat Tax Rate is 5.05% for Filing Status of HOH and OTHERS

+### Withholding changes for Michigan

+### Withholding changes for Missouri

+### Withholding changes for New Jersey

+### Withholding changes for North Dakota

+### Withholding changes for Rhode Island

+### Withholding changes for Vermont

-## Changes in this update
+## Changes in January Round 1 update

 - Federal changes and FICA Limit
 - California